 Cash and cash equivalents in the Statement of Financial Position comprise of deemed deposits and short-term deposits with maturities of 12 months or less.
-As at 30 June 2023, all cash and cash equivalents were held in bank accounts at HSBC Bank pic and Royal Bank of Scotland International Ltd.
+As at 30 June 2024, all cash and cash equivalents were held in bank accounts at HSBC Bank plc, Royal Bank of Scotland International Ltd and with Maillard & Co Limited, the property agent.